By Mark Stone, Training Manager

 Oil Testing Process

-The testing of FR3 is similar to the way mineral oil is tested – by pulling a good representative sample from the bottom valve of the transformer.
+The testing of FR3 is similar to the way one would test mineral oil – by pulling a good representative sample from the bottom valve of the transformer.
 The difference is more about the interpretation of the results than the tests themselves.
-To maximize the life of natural and synthetic ester fluid transformers, the units need to be maintained at low oxygen levels and low moisture levels, just like mineral oil filled transformers.
+To maximize the life of natural and synthetic ester fluid transformers, you need to maintain the units at low oxygen levels and low moisture levels, just like mineral oil filled transformers.

 Gassing

-During the first few years, natural esters will generate small amounts of ethane (C2H6; around 200 to 300 ppm), which is caused by the stray gassing that naturally occurs with these natural ester fluids.
+During the first few years, natural esters will generate small amounts of ethane (C2H6; around 200 to 300 ppm).
+The cause of this is the stray gassing that naturally occurs with these natural ester fluids.
 This is not an indicator of a localized hot spot in the transformer.
 The C2H6 emissions should level off after a few years.

 One of the biggest drivers behind the popularity of FR3 and other natural and synthetic esters is the fluid’s high flash point (330°C) and fire point (360°C), which is more than double what mineral oil filled transformers can stand.